eugenz3rr/klickbaitjs/README.md

 Of course there could be a use case in which you would like to contain an element inside another element for that purpose we have "container-elements" (e.g. Accordion).

 The last element in this CMS is called "region".
 Regions are elements containing other elements.
 They have the role to deliver special code.
-Currently in the core are "content" which handles just the display of elements and form which handles the loading, building, validating, submitting and saving of a submitted form.
+Currently in the core is "content" which handles just the display of elements and "form" which handles the loading, building, validating, submitting and saving of a submitted form.

 ```json5
 {